 It is the students’ responsibility to find a placement of value in an area which interests them from a career point of view.
 An extension of their part time job is not suitable.
 Community involvement and volunteering in an organisation are also encouraged as an appropriate and worthwhile work experience opportunity.

-To help students prepare for work experience they will participate in a full day workshop on Friday 2nd September 2016.
-Students will be provided with all relevant information and documentation to prepare them for the commencement of work experience on Friday 23rd Sept.
+To help students prepare for work experience they will participate in a full day workshop in September.
+Students will be provided with all relevant information and documentation to prepare them for the commencement of work experience at the end of September.

 Ongoing support for work experience is facilitated by the Guidance department and class tutors.